 Driver Analysis Research for Home Improvement

 Ask a DIY consumer why they picked a paint brand and you get colour and price.
-Model their actual choice behaviour and a different picture emerges: prior brand experience, shelf visibility, and confidence that the job will work out on the first attempt carry more weight than stated price sensitivity.
-Ask a professional painter the same question and you get quality.
-Run regression on what actually predicts their loyalty and it is one-coat coverage, merchant availability, and the tinting service at the counter.
-Home improvement is two markets in one.
-The DIY consumer and the trade professional buy the same categories through different channels for different reasons.
-We run separate driver models for each, in the same study, using derived importance via regression, Shapley value decomposition for correlated attributes, MaxDiff for forced trade-offs, and importance-performance analysis.
-Stated and derived run side by side.
-The gap between them is usually the most valuable finding.
-In short: we identify what really drives brand choice at the shelf and loyalty in the trade, and rank it by real impact, not survey noise.
+Model their actual choice and prior experience, shelf visibility, and confidence the job will work first time outweigh stated price.
+Ask a professional painter and you get quality, but loyalty actually rides on one-coat coverage, merchant availability, and the tinting service at the counter.
+Home improvement is two markets in one, bought through different channels for different reasons, so we run separate driver models for consumer and trade in one study, using regression, Shapley, MaxDiff, and importance-performance analysis.
+Stated and derived run side by side, and the gap is usually the most valuable finding.

 30+